JoannaPicetti/METAVERSE-WORLD-GAME----Spaceship-EARTH-/README.md

 WE ARE SOLVING CRISIS OF INSTITUTIONS

-WE ARE SETTLE THE BASIS FOR THE FUTURE SPACE GOVERNANCE
+WE ARE SETTLE THE FOUNDATIONS FOR THE FUTURE SPACE GOVERNANCE